Becoming a Training Post

 - Registrar identified need

-6. If the practice and WAGPET are both satisfied that the RACGP and/or ACRRM Standards can be met, WAGPET will approve the practice to be granted Provisional Accreditation and forward a recommendation to the relevant college for endorsement.
+6. If the practice and WAGPET are both satisfied that the ACRRM and/or RACGP Standards can be met, WAGPET will approve the practice to be granted Provisional Accreditation and forward a recommendation to the relevant college for endorsement.

 7. Once endorsed, the practice is advertised to GP Registrars as an Australian General Practice Training (AGPT) facility via the WAGPET website.